sfc-gh-dwilczak/tutorials/docs/snowflake/aws/kinesis/index.md

     ...
     ```

 We will be able to see the messages being sent to kinesis.
-Now we should start seeing our Data being move to Snowflake.
+Now we should start seeing our data being move to Snowflake.
 If you don't check your firehose logs.
 You might have a connection issue.
 ![Two keys](images/31.png)

 ## Result  :octicons-feed-tag-16: